DanElie/Cooling-Oceans-Triggered-GOBE/readme.md

 ### The code

 The first 4 steps of the code will format the .ncdf files in order to get exploitable matrices.
+There are three different temperature scenarios available.
+You can specify the one you prefer in "My inputs", that you see in the "main.m" script.
+For this, you just need to change the Scena_Song parameter.

 The 5th step creates the niches (rectangular niches).